natan-dot-com/IRC-Chat/README.md

-# Computer Networks - IRC Chat
+# Computer Networks - Internet Relay Chat

 Tested in Debian 11 '_Bullseye_' and Windows 11.
 Compiled with G++11.